mjhanninen/skele/README.md

 License
 -------

-Copyright © 2014-2023 Matti Hänninen
+Copyright 2014-2023 Matti Hänninen

-This software is licensed under the BSD 3-Clause License.
-Please see `LICENSE.txt` for details.
+As of the version 0.3.0 this software is licensed under the GNU GPL 3 license.

+Please see the [LICENSE](./LICENSE) and [NOTICE](./NOTICE) files.